Oliger Paulli: Early life

+Career

 He was a bookkeeper for the West Indies and Danish West India Company in Copenhagen.
 With business and commerce prosperity, he was appointed secretary to the Danish West India Company.
 Over the period, he became one of the richest merchants in Denmark.
 Between 1683 and 1688, he started his own ship and cargoes to Guinea as a result of delivering supplies to the fort or payment of "recognition".
 It appears, he made lot of fortune on then, prosperous slave trade in the West Indies and on the coast of Guinea.
-He died at Copenhagen in 1714.

-Religious fanaticism

 It seems, due to committing many extravagancies and lavish lifestyle, he went bankrupt and eventually became deranged.
 He then quit his family and went to Paris.
 Over there, he proposed a plan for the conquest of Judea with an aim of rebuilding Jerusalem.
 In 1694, he proclaimed himself as new messiah and king of the Jews.
-One of the hobby, on which he spent millions of amassed wealth was the return of the Jews to Palestine.